adoptium/installer/linuxNew/README.md

 with the (Eclipse Foundation as a default) signing service.

 TODO You can then optionally upload those packages to a package repository of your choice.
-TODO List the default location that Adoptium is using.
+The default Adoptium package repository is https://packages.adoptium.net/ui/packages.
+The packages are built and uploaded by Jenkins pipeline job defined by [Jenkinsfile](https://github.com/adoptium/installer/blob/master/linuxNew/Jenkinsfile)

 ## Prerequisites